aleksander-saz/DS-Projects/Project_06/README.md

 # Project 6  - Recommendation of the mobile phone plans for the mobile operator's company

-After the completed analysis in Porject 5 it's required to create a system that could predict the clients behavior and suggest to the client to swith on a new plans (such as "Smart" and "Ultra").
+After the completed analysis in Project 5 it's required to create a system that could predict the clients behavior and suggest to the client to switch on a new plans (such as "Smart" and "Ultra").
 Using the provided data from project 5 it's required to train the classification model for selection of the optimal plan for clients.

 ## The main tasks for the project are following: